ambyshframber/drneo/readme.md

 static site generator for neocities.

 `drneo` is designed to make running a neocities site much more painless, allowing you to write page content in markdown instead of html, and letting you keep your entire site source locally. it walks through a site source directory and automatically processes all `.md` files into html. it then uploads these processed versions and all the other files to your neocities site.
-`drneo` uses the entire gfm spec, as provided by [comrak](https://github.com/kivikakk/comrak)

 ## how to use